Spanish cruiser Velasco: 1890s

 On 25 June 1890, a group of natives attacked and killed an officer and 27 Spanish Army soldiers on Ponape.
 Velasco and the unprotected cruiser arrived at Ponape from Manila three months later, transporting a Spanish Army landing force of 500 soldiers and two field guns.
 Additional Spanish troops arrived days later.
 After the Spanish Army colonel commanding the landing force committed suicide, the commanding officer of Velasco took command of the operation.
 The Spanish force succeeded in putting down the rebellion by the end of 1890.

 In 1891 Velasco conducted a patrol along the northern coast of Luzon and the neighboring Babuyan Islands to investigate and guard against activities of Japanese merchant ships the Spaniards viewed as suspicious.

 The Philippine Revolution, known to the Spanish as the "Tagalog Revolt," began on 23 August 1896 with an uprising on Luzon in which Philippine rebels seized control of the Arsenal of Cavite.
 Velasco was at Manila and was one of the few Spanish warships available to respond to the revolt, which the Spanish did not put down until May 1897.

 The Spanish–American War began when the United States declared war on Spain on 25 April 1898, stipulating that its declaration was retroactive to 21 April.
 At the time, Velasco was anchored in Manila Bay off the Cavite Peninsula as part of Rear Admiral Patricio Montojo y Pasaron's Pacific Squadron.
 Her boilers were ashore under repair, and all of her guns were removed and installed in the artillery battery on Caballo Island at the entrance to Manila Bay.
-She was so far from operational readiness that the Spaniards made made no effort to get her ready for war service.
+She was so far from operational readiness that the Spaniards made no effort to get her ready for war service.